sspanak/dimmusaurus/src/py/bio/templates/bio/bio-en.md

 ### Rok boys

-A few weeks later – in 26 November, same year, a friend of mine, my brother and me of course, we founded a rock band by the name Rok Boys.
+A few weeks later – in November 26, same year, a friend of mine, my brother and me of course, we founded a rock band by the name Rok Boys.
 I was the drummer and also provided backing vocals, although I am the leading one on three songs.
 On the same day and the one after, we recorded 16 songs.
 During the recording session we decided to replace Vladko in India with a large hard pillow and later – with a shoe box.
 This way my drums sounded extremely solid and unique in a way never achieved by any other band.

-Next week or more precisely on 6 December, my father took back his old guitar from a friend, who borrowed it a long time ago.
+Next week or more precisely on December 6, my father took back his old guitar from a friend, who borrowed it a long time ago.
 In consequence my brother and I started playing all day and all night long.
 Although, considering we are still band members, we decided that I should stick with drums and obviously – he was going to be the guitarist.

 After the winter holidays the band obtained new instruments – a little drum and a synthesizer, which naturally led us to the recording of six new songs, and thus – our first album was born.
 We called it “1 самостоятелен”, meaning “1 independent”.
 After that, the band went on a hiatus.

 ### Music Master

 Despite the short life of the band, my brother and I decided not to give up making music, so we created one of our own and named it Music Master.
-While the Rok Boys were taking a breath after the furious start, on 20 December 1998 we recorded our first song, “Bad Boys”.
+While the Rok Boys were taking a breath after the furious start, on December 20, 1998 we recorded our first song, “Bad Boys”.
 I kept playing the drums and he remained the guitarist.
 Only this time he was the leading singer.

 We finished our first album in the end of March 1999 and we named it simply “Music Master 1”.
 It included 16 songs.
 In the end of the summer we started recording our second album titled “MM2 – The Spider” and finished it at the end of autumn.
 Next year we recorded a third album, including 10 songs, using our new personal computer.
 Unfortunately, it was destroyed because the computer failed.